unmovingcastle/log/_sources/pueo_white/ch4.md

 * Not sure what Figure 5 is suppose to do.

-* Also not sure why HPol signla is small.
+* Also not sure why HPol signal is small.